Credit for recognised learning (CRL)

-You may be able to complete your degree in a shorter amount of time.
-At Curtin we grant credit for units within your course, based on your previous study or work experience.
+At Curtin, we grant credit for units within your course based on your previous study or work experience.
 It’s called Credit for Recognised Learning (CRL) – formerly known as Recognition of Prior Learning (RPL).
+If you are eligible for CRL, you may be exempt from completing some units, and you may be able to finish your degree in a shorter amount of time.

 - TAFE qualifications